-The facts of any disciplinary action and the reasons shall be recorded on the student's records subject to access, review and comment by the student as authorized by the Family Education Rights and Privacy Act (20 USC Section 2332g) and Education Code Sections 76200 Legislative Intent through Section 76246.
+The facts of any Student Conduct action and the reasons shall be recorded on the student's records subject to access, review and comment by the student as authorized by the Family Education Rights and Privacy Act (20 USC Section 2332g) and Education Code Sections 76200 Legislative Intent through Section 76246.
 All access or release of such records to members of the public shall also be in accordance with applicable State and Federal laws.
-The CSSO or the Office of Student Affairs shall maintain student disciplinary records.
-Three (3) years after the date of a disciplinary action, the portion of the student's records which refers to the action shall be sealed and placed in storage.
+The CSSO or the Office of Student Affairs shall maintain Student Conduct records.
+Seven (7) years after the date of a Student Conduct action, the portion of the student's records which refers to the action shall be sealed and placed in storage.
 The records shall be available only to officers or employees of the GCCCD and only used when necessary to represent the College or District in litigation or other legal or administrative proceedings.
-Any specified time limits stated in these procedures may be shortened or lengthened by mutual concurrence of all parties.